 As a young child, every time Christa told her mom she was “bored” her mom would respond “Well then, you can either play outside or do a chore!”
 When given the choice, she chose to play outside, exploring the woods and creeks near her house.
 She also spent most weekends and summer vacations at the lake by her grandparents home or on trips to the ocean.
 The exposure to water as a child led her down a path of environmental biology with a focus on marine life.
-Christa worked as marine biologist in New York, Hawaii, and Australia, studying cetaceans, specifically spinner dolphins and humpback whales.
+Christa worked as a marine biologist in New York, Hawaii, and Australia, studying cetaceans, specifically spinner dolphins and humpback whales.
 In addition to her research background, she created outdoor education programs and coordinated volunteer efforts for marine non-profits.
-When she moved to NM it was quite an adjustment!
+When she moved to New Mexico it was quite an adjustment!
 She now loves the dry air, breathtaking mesas, canyons, and bright blue skies.
-Christa has three children; Jaia, Ahma and Aven, and is thrilled to live and raise her kids in such a kind, loving, and beautiful community.
+Christa has three children and is thrilled to raise them in such a kind, loving, and beautiful community.
 Christa joined the PEEC staff in June 2016.

 Board Vice President